 1. Move to the shade!
 As much as we may want to savour the sun and stay in it, it's recommended to move to the shade when the sun's rays are strongest.
 With a SleepCarrier and its convenient handles, you can effortlessly move your little one to a shadier spot.

 2. Carry skin-to-skin.
 Putting your sweaty skin against theirs in the heat may seem redundant.
-But did you know that a mothers’ breasts have the ability to change in temperature to help the baby maintain their body temperature?
-That’s why skin-on-skin carrying in a baby carrier or baby wrap is a great option when it’s hot.
+But did you know that a mother's breasts have the ability to change in temperature to help the baby maintain its body temperature?
+That's why skin-on-skin carrying in a baby carrier or baby wrap is a great option when it's hot.

 3. Keep moving.
-Airflow and circulation increases when you’re on the move.
-That’s why it’s important to not be stationary in the sun for too long, but to stay active and move around.
-Not only will this be cooler for you and your child, but you’ll also discover more together.
+Airflow and circulation increase when you're on the move.
+That's why it's important to not be stationary in the sun for too long but to stay active and move around.
+Not only will this be cooler for you and your child, but you'll also discover more together.

 5. Protect your baby's head with a sun hat.
 A baby's head should always be covered in the sun.
 Therefore, you should always make sure that your baby wears a sun hat, along with loose-fitting and airy clothes.
 One tip is to choose a model with a wide brim and UV protection, which can be easily adjusted.